The Ultimate (roller coaster): History

-Closure and Removal
+Closure and demolition

 Due to the COVID-19 pandemic, The Ultimate did not operate in 2020.
-Following their purchase of the park in 2021, Brighton Pier Group stated, "The Ultimate is not dead in the water.
-It needs some work doing on it, but we are more than conscious of its iconic status.
+Following their purchase of the park in 2021, Brighton Pier Group stated, "[The Ultimate] is not dead in the water.
+It needs some work doing on it, [but] we are more than conscious of its iconic status.
 If we can do something with it, then we will.
 Obviously safety has got to be the priority, so in due course we will have a look at it and make sure it complies with modern standards."

 The ride never operated again, and demolition of the ride began in January 2023.
 Park owners clarified that time and effort was devoted in consideration of the ride's future.
 They released a statement saying, "The ride has been out of service for some years now and the process of assessing the viability of bringing it back into use was a long one.
 Nevertheless, given both the investment required to bring it up to acceptable standards of safety and the re-imagining of Lightwater Valley as a family-orientated Adventure Park, we have decided to close The Ultimate permanently and remove it from the park."

-As of February 2023, Multiple track sections on the Ultimate have been removed with the trains being placed in a nearby warehouse for storage.
-It is expected that over the coming days and weeks, the remaining track, supports and other structures on the site will be dismantled and removed from the park.
-It is unknown what will replace the attraction.
+Completion of the demolition process was reported in April 2023.